 B. was friends with a municipal police officer, G., who became corrupt.
 When B. and T.'s son A. was in junior high, G. found A. in school and threatened to harm him if he did not sell drugs for a cartel.
 A. began staying home from school, but soon after, B. and T. received threatening calls insisting that A. sell drugs.
 G. and several other officers showed up and B.'s business, demanding A.'s participation.
 B. begged G. to negotiate with his commander and the officers left, taking several kilos of silver from B.'s silver shop as a bribe.
 The threatening calls continued, referencing the family's whereabouts, threatening A.'s life, and demanding money for his safety.
 The officers again found B. at the family's home and demanded a large sum of money.
 One officer hit B. when he said he could not pay.
 B. begged G. for time to sell his car and get them the money and G. agreed, but threatened to kill B. and his family if they did not get the payment.
 B. sold his car and used the money to flee with his family.
 Soon after they left, B.'s cousin was murdered and T.'s brother's house was burglarized.
 NIJC timely filed B. and T.'s skeletal applications for asylum with the immigration court.
-In order to preserve all possible forms of relief for B. and T.'s children, their pro bono attorneys should plan to file independent applications for asylum for A. and E. with the immigration court prior to the merits hearing.
 All affidavits and supporting materials to their case will be due 15 days prior to their merits hearing.

-34. B. is a woman from Mexico.
+40. B. is a woman from Mexico.
 Her two sons, S. and A., are derivatives on her asylum application, and are also independently eligible for asylum.
 Their merits hearing is on April 12, 2022.
 L. is B.'s young grandson.
 Because he was designated an unaccompanied immigrant child, USCIS has initial jurisdiction over his asylum application, even though he is in removal proceedings.
-L.'s next Master Calendar

-Hearing is on May 18, 2020.
+L.'s next Master Calendar Hearing is on May 18, 2020.
 M. is B.'s oldest son.
 Because he entered separately from his family and is not in removal proceedings, USCIS has initial jurisdiction over his asylum application.
 B., her sons, and grandson speak Spanish and live in central Wisconsin.
 (18-0128550) (18-0128674) (18-0128678) (18-0129157)